HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 #### Data Processing Pipelines

 - Subscription queries will reference a library preparation entity instead of cell suspension entity, where appropriate.
-- If multiple-bundles:1-workflow remains a use case, pipelines can query for all “bundles” with a particular library preparation UUID in order to trigger a single workflow.
+- If multiple-bundles:1-workflow remains a use case, pipelines can query for all bundles with a particular library preparation UUID in order to trigger a single workflow.

 #### Data Brower

 - Is anything coded against cell suspension?
-- How will this affect displaying rows in “Sample” view?
+- How will this affect displaying rows in Sample view?

 #### Matrix Service